Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Using Two Time-scale based Online Learning Algorithm for solving Link-level control problem -

-The connection between the ode and its discrete counterpart is made using Kushner-Clarke theorem, see~\cite{borkarbook} Ch: 2 or~\cite{kushner2012stochastic} Ch:2, or~\cite{kushner} Ch:5. \end{IEEEproof} We note that here the variable $k$ is used to index the price iterations, and must not be confused with the time index $t$.
-The price update $\lambda(k)\to \lambda(k+1)$ occurs only when the Q-learning iterations~\eqref{eq:qlearn} with prices set to $\lambda(k)$ have converged.
+The connection between the ode and its discrete counterpart, i.e., iterations~\eqref{subgrad} is made using Kushner-Clarke Lemma (see~\cite{borkarbook} Ch: 2 or~\cite{kushner2012stochastic} Ch:2, or~\cite{kushner} Ch:5) according to which, asymptotically the iterates in~\eqref{subgrad} track the ode~\eqref{eq:subgradode}.
+Hence the $\bm{\lambda}$ iterations~\eqref{subgrad} converge to $\bm{\lambda}^\star$. \end{proof} \begin{remark}We note that in order to avoid unnecessary notational complexity, we have used $\bm{\lambda}(t)$ to denote the discrete time iterations~\eqref{subgrad}, as well as the continuous time solution of the ode~\eqref{eq:subgradode}.
+In later sections, we will explicitly mention which of the above two processes is being referred to. \end{remark}

-\subsubsection{Two Time Scale Stochastic Approximation}
+\subsection{Two Time Scale Stochastic Approximation}

-As discussed above, successive price updates under the scheme~\eqref{subgrad} need to wait for the Q-learning iterations to converge to the policy $\pi^\star_f(\lambda(k))$.
-Thus, a learning scheme that combines the iterations of Sections~\ref{subsec:ql} and~\ref{subsec:pri} would suffer from slow convergence.
-An alternative would be to perform both the iterations simultaneously, though the price updates be carried out on a slower time-scale than that of Q-learning.
-This would enable the price iterations to view the Q-learning iterations as having converged, and hence the time-averaged queue lengths equilibriated to their steady-state values.
-Similarly, the Q-learning iterations~\eqref{eq:qlearn} view the link prices $\lambda$ as static.
-Thus, we propose the following scheme which combines both these iterations,
+As discussed above, successive price updates under the scheme~\eqref{subgrad} need to wait for the Q-learning iterations~\eqref{eq:qlearn} to converge to the policies $\pi^\star_f(\bm{\lambda}(t)),f=1,2,\ldots,F$.
+Thus, a learning scheme that combines the iterations of Sections~\ref{subsec:ql} and~\ref{subsec:pri} in such a naive fashion, would suffer from slow convergence.
+An alternative to such a scheme would be to instead perform both the iterations simultaneously, though the price updates be carried out on a slower timescale than that of Q-learning.
+This would enable the price iterations to view the Q-learning iterations as having converged.
+Similarly, the Q-learning iterations~\eqref{eq:qlearn} view the link prices $\bm{\lambda}$ as static.
+Such a scheme would carry out stochastic approximation on two timescales~\cite{borkarscale,borkarbook}.
+A two timescale stochastic approximation scheme to solve constrained MDPs was proposed in~\cite{borkaractor}.
+The scheme we introduce now is similar to the one in~\cite{borkaractor}.